A7medAbdien/Alg/W3_notes/readme.md

 rather than create recurrent tree each time to calculate the amount of work at each level, the Master theorem is a formula to solve that

 The proof of Master theorem done by Geometric series

+## Selection Sort

+there are other type od algorithms, for sorting: insertion sort, bubble sort

+## Merge sort

+consider to be the optimal, n*log(n)

+### proof that is the optimal, for any comparison based algorithm

+convert to tree, proof the tree depth is n!, log2(n!) = big-theta(n*log(n))

+## non-comparison algorithm, Counting Sort

+works only for small integers, Count then sort